pavel-grigorev/spring-resource-reader/README.md

 - If Jackson is on classpath then it will be used to read the XML.
 - Otherwise `IllegalStateException` will be thrown.

-To configure the Jackson parser, implement `Configurator<XmlMapper>` and add the following declaration:
+To configure the Jackson parser, build a bean implementing `Configurator<XmlMapper>` and add the `@JacksonMapperConfigurator` declaration:

 ```java
 @ResourceReader